nasa/fmdtools/_build/html/_sources/docs/fmdtools.define.rst.txt

 ===========================
 .. automodule:: fmdtools.define

 The define package provides the building blocks to develop a simulation.
-Simulations are defined in the sub-classes of the :class:`Simulable` class (in the :mod:`block` and :mod:`architecture` subpackages), as shown below:
+Simulations are defined in the sub-classes of the :class:`~fmdtools.define.block.base.Simulable` class (in the :mod:`~fmdtools.define.block` and :mod:`~fmdtools.define.architecture` subpackages), as shown below:

 .. figure:: figures/uml/block_inheritance.svg
    :width: 800